Crime & Justice

 Authorities learned that the night before, Julius had been with a woman, described as a friend from Tinton Falls, but failed to return home.

-Six months after Tyrita Julius was reported missing, her body was discovered buried in a shallow grave at a home on Joline Avenue in Long Branch, N.J.
+Investigators discovered Julius’s body six months after her disappearance, buried in a shallow grave at a home on Joline Avenue in Long Branch, N.J.
+Authorities say someone strangled her with an electrical cord and wrapped her in two garbage bags.

 During the course of a multi-agency investigation, detectives determined that Andre Harris, 37, was the gunman who shot Julius and her daughter in 2015 and that Sweeney set up the hit on her.